RAID log: Track risks, assumptions, issues & decisions

 Templatize your RAID logs

-It's easy to create a RAID log template that fits your team’s needs.
-In the event that a new project manager comes along or you are training someone on your team’s important processes, the general concept of a RAID log is simple.
+It's easy to create a RAID log template that fits your team's needs.
 RAID logs are designed to be used repeatedly.
-The easiest way to do this is to make a template that best fits your team’s needs and use that same template for every project.
+The easiest way to do this is to create a template that best fits your team's needs and use it for every project.

 Read: Process documentation: The ultimate how-to with examples